ksanjeevan/torchparse/README.md

 	permute=[1]
 ...
 ```
-(since `torchparse` doesn't consider batch.
-Doesn't care if we choose the last input of the RNN, only that the time dimension is not there anymore, only `(batch, feature)`, i.e. keep dimension `1`).
+(Doesn't care if we choose the last input of the RNN, only that the time dimension is not there anymore, i.e. keep dimension `1`).

 ---
 ##### collapse